 - Providing appropriate physically active role models for youths.

 - Developing and promoting the use of safe, well-maintained sidewalks, bicycle paths, trails, parks, and recreation facilities.

 - Allowing the use of school buildings and community facilities for safe participation in physical activity.

-- Offering a variety of extracurricular programs in schools and community recreation centers for specific groups like persons with disabilities, females, low-income and ethnic minority groups.
+- Offering a variety of inclusive extracurricular programs in schools and community recreation centers to accommodate everyone

 - Encouraging health care providers to tell adolescents and young adults the reasons it is important to include physical activity in their lives.

 - https://www.cdc.gov/nccdphp/dnpao/multimedia/infographics/getmoving.html This is a screen time vs. lean time infographic.
 Use this tool to learn how to limit screen time for your child by redirecting them to something more active.